AntonioFerreras/Digital-Earth/README.md

 ## Overview
 A renderer that generates highly realistic images of the Earth from outer space.
+(Note: Requires a beefy GPU to run, RTX 3070 or above)

 Rendering is done with Path Tracing in participating media.
 + Uses measured data for density and light response (extinction coeficients and scattering functions) of atmospheric gases.